handprint : mixing green

 mixing sections of the color wheel

-There are still many differences among paints in the same hue category, such as lightness, transparency, staining and texture.
-But the difference between saturated and unsaturated paints has the greatest effect on the saturation (intensity) of the color mixtures.
-So within each of the six hue categories, we can separate single pigment paints into two groups: those with the highest chroma for that hue, and those paints that are duller.
+There are still many physical differences among paints in the same hue category — lightness, transparency, tinting strength, staining and pigment texture.
+But, as we've just seen, the difference between intense and dull paints has the greatest effect on the color mixtures.
+So within each of the eight hue categories, the pigments with the highest chroma for that hue, and the paints that are significantly duller or darker, are presented in separate columns.

 pigment choices for mixing greens